dongzhuoyao/note/_posts/2020-03-30-attention-mechanism.markdown

 **[A2-nets-double-attention-networks,NIPS18](https://papers.nips.cc/paper/7318-a2-nets-double-attention-networks.pdf)**

-- global average pooling is used in the gathering process, while the resulted single global feature is distributed to all locations, ignoring different needs across locations.
+For SENet, global average pooling is used in the gathering process, while the resulted single global feature is distributed to all locations, ignoring different needs across locations.
 Seeing these shortcomings, we introduce this genetic formulation and propose the Double Attention block.